enes-usta/tsp-metaheuristic/README.md

 Travelling salesman problem is the following:
 A list of cities and their coordinates are given, and we have to find the shortest path through all cities.

-This repo represent the complete project given by Mr Alexandre Blansché.
-Our implemented solution is in the following folder: [tree/main/src/tsp/projects/frankenstein](../../tree/main/src/tsp/projects/frankenstein)

 Complete and detailed problem [FR]: [mh_projet.pdf](mh_projet.pdf)